 MSW Information Sessions

-- Please contact us at email@example.com with questions or to schedule an appointment.
+Please contact us at email@example.com with questions or to schedule individual appointments.

 UCCS Social Work Focuses on Key Skills:

-Serving clients using a trauma-informed approach with a focus on the individual within his or her environment.
+Serving clients using a trauma-informed approach with a focus on the individual within his/her/their environment.

 Understanding how to ethically and competently help clients and communities impacted by trauma and violence.